aws/iot-atlas/content/designs/telemetry/_index.md

 The expected values for these two frequencies are important when determining the scale and cost of an IoT solution.

 #### Does the order of inbound messages need to be maintained?
+First, solutions should only depend on order when it is absolutely necessary.

-If **no**, then processing messages from the topic immediately upon arrival should suffice.
+If ordering is **not required**, then the solution can process messages from the topic immediately upon arrival.
-If **yes**, this follow-on question needs an answer, "On how long of a time horizon does your solution require and prefer ordered messages?"
-If the answer is &#8230;
+If ordering is **required**, this follow-on question needs an answer, "On how long of a time horizon does a component of the solution require and prefer ordered messages?"

-  - &#8230; *less than a one second horizon* – `needs a prescriptive answer`.
+If the follow-on answer is "less than a one second horizon on a single topic", the solution can gather messages from a topic `foo` into a buffer, then after each tick of the clock, the buffer is sorted and messages are emitted in order to another topic `foo/ordered`.
-  - &#8230; *greater than a one second horizon* – the IoT Solution should write every record to an [ordered store]({{< ref "/glossary#ordered-store" >}}).
-If the IoT solution must possess processing logic that **requires** messages to always be in-order, that logic can now be executed as a reader to the ordered store.
+If the answer is "greater than a one second horizon", the IoT solution should write every record to an [ordered store]({{< ref "/glossary#ordered-store" >}}).
+Any component of the solution that **requires** messages to always be in-order, can now read and get updates from the ordered store.

 #### What are some of the cost drivers of telemetry in an IoT solution?